• Skip to primary navigation

-A recipe for Red Velvet Donuts inspired by my time in Sedona, Arizona!
+A recipe for Red Velvet Donuts inspired by Sedona, Arizona!
 These decadent, cake-based doughnuts are fried until golden and coated in a sweet glaze or cream cheese frosting.

 Sedona

 Despite the difficult circumstances, it was wonderful to see some of my brother‘s favorite places and where he works.
-I will be sharing some of those spots in my post today.
+I originally put together a post sharing some of those notable spots.

 Getting to Sedona